 Figure 9: Gantt Chart of Spring 2018 Project Plan

-Upon returning from winter break, the team will work to complete the entire design and develop all associated drawings.
+Upon returning from winter break, the team has been working to complete the entire design and develop all associated drawings.
 After confirmation of the design, the team will seek out and order the corresponding parts, which will enable manufacturing and construction to begin shortly after.
-Some issues or challenges that may arise in the project are: manufacturing the housing, preventing leaks, and balancing the disks.
-The Team will attempt to work through each situation as it occurs in the most efficient manner in order to stay on the team’s planned trajectory.
-Once the pump is assembled, the team has set a goal of entering the testing phase, which includes development of a test rig that will suit the project.
+Some issues or challenges that may arise in the project are: manufacturing the housing, preventing leaks, balancing the disks, and designing a test rig that will allow useful data collection.
+The team will attempt to work through each situation as it occurs in the most efficient manner in order to stay on the planned trajectory.
+Once the pump is assembled, the team will enter the testing phase, which includes development of a test rig that will suit the project.
 Upon completion of a functional test rig, testing may begin, and the team can ultimately gather data associated with the design.
-At this point, correlations can be made that can help identify the ideal disk spacing.
-This would produce the desired results at given rpm speeds.
+At this point, correlations can be made to help identify the ideal disk spacing.
+This would produce the desired results at given rpm.
 Upon analyzing the data, flaws may be identified, enabling future iterations of the pump design.
 These will be considered and adjusted accordingly to optimize the complete design in the reevaluation phase.
-Located along the bottom axis of the timeline, the project plan sets a major milestone for gathering results from the pump prototype prior to Engineering Design Day on April 9, 2018.
-When Team 12 accomplishes the set milestones, the project will be completed.
 A final report detailing the results and conclusions of the project will be generated the week prior to the spring semester’s final exam week.

+For this spring semester, the team has taken up new tasks to distribute the work load.
+Now that a lot of documentation has been collected, it has been determined that a website would be useful to record and display project information in an easily accessible manner.
+The lead role of webmaster has been designated to Eric Goff.
+The design phase for the project is underway currently with parts being generated in CAD, the lead for this role was filled by Garrett Hart in association with Christopher Salim.
+As CAD parts are generated the task of researching and ordering the needed parts and material to assemble the pump was delegated to Patrick Duggan.
+Preparing and editing the finalized documents was performed by Thomas Kline.

+The Budget for this project has been set at $500.00.
+The team expects to complete the project within this budget.
+It has been determined that the majority of the funds will be allocated to purchasing material for parts.
+The rest of the budget will be spent assembling and testing the design.

 Chapter Two: EML 4552C